The Cost of Being Too Conservative with the 4% Rule

 · Your spending stays relatively consistent

-· That you won’t adjust along the way (except to account for inflation)
+· You won’t adjust along the way (except to account for inflation)

-· And that you need to survive the worst financial environments we’ve ever seen.
+· And you need to survive the worst financial environments we’ve ever seen.

 That level of protection comes at a cost.
 More years working.
 More saving.
 More delaying decisions.
 All to solve for a version of the future that may never actually happen.